MrMorfus/database_admin/mssql/README.md

 * Copy_SIDs_for_accoiunts   - copy the SID from one account on a server to another for RPC IN/OUT on linked servers
 * DangerSQL                 - instructions and permissions to turn XP_commandshell on
 * SSRS_Jobs_Lookup          - reports and lookups for ssrs jobs/reports/email updates/etc
+* EXEC_ALL_sqljobs          - start all jobs on the sql server